Below I will illustrate three effective reading comprehension strategies (chunking, monitoring and listening) to try with your child or student.

-Chunking means to break up text that may be too long or difficult for a child, into manageable sections or “chunks.”
+Chunking means breaking up text that may be too long or difficult for a child into manageable sections or “chunks.”

 Michael was so frustrated that he decided to take a break and look through his old baseball cards in the garage.
 While he was out there, he saw some of his toys from when he was in preschool.
 That was when he got his big idea.

-Michael’s birthday party – was on Saturday.
-He got so many presents, – he didn’t know what to do.
+Chunk 1: Michael’s birthday party was on Saturday.
+He got so many presents he didn’t know what to do.

 Michael’s birthday party – Who had a party?